Fios-Quest/YouTube-Scripts/src/space/newtype.md

 That's true.

-But this is because we're only looking at the newtype, not the impact that it has across your program.
+But this is because we're focusing on the newtype, not the impact that it has across your program.

 By moving our validtion code to a single domain type, we're decluttering the rest of our program.